• Twitter

 Description:

 In addition, the book describes in detail the ecological behaviours of both adults and larvae, introduces their host plants, and lists the best places to observe them.
-Whether you are a butterfly lover or a professional researcher, you can gain valuable knowledge and discoveries from it.
-Even more special, the book also shares behind-the-scenes stories from the research process, allowing readers to feel the challenges, efforts, and joy of discovery, adding a human touch to the science.
+Of value to butterfly enthusiasts as well as professional researchers.

 You may also like...